Project Grants for Organizations

 • Grant applications are considered on a competitive basis.
 Award amounts may vary cycle to cycle depending on available funds, number of applications, and the panel decision-making.
 For more information on our Decision-Making Process, visit our Applicant Resources web page.

-• If you receive a partial award, you won’t be expected to accomplish the project as initially outlined.
-You may reach out to the Deputy Director to discuss project modifications at any time.
+• If you receive a partial award, you may modify the project.
+Please reach out to staff to discuss project modifications at any time.

 • You also have the option of declining the grant award with no penalties.